-- In large stockpot, heat oil over medium and whisk in flour.
+- In a large stockpot over medium heat, heat oil and whisk in flour.
 Whisk continually until roux is deep brown in color.
-Carefully add onion, celery, and garlic to hot roux, stirring with wooden spoon until vegetables are cooked through.
+Carefully add onion, celery, and garlic to roux, stirring with a wooden spoon until vegetables are cooked through.
 Whisk reserved chicken stock and tomatoes slowly into roux, being sure to avoid lumps.